 While the classic AoE is more realistic and based on real historical events, with this installment they decided to be a little more fanciful .

-The Age of Mythology features Egyptian gods and legends, Norse and Greek for the player to decide which place to take in -another- type of story, One in which you can manage resources and armies similar to the classic, but with the help of Gods and demi-Gods.
+The AoM features Egyptian, Norse and Greek Gods and legends for the player to decide which place to take in -another- type of story, One in which you can handle similar resources and armies to the classic, but with the help of Gods and demi-Gods.

 In the campaign, you follow an Atlantis general in search of a cyclops who had stolen Poseidon’s trident, fighting krakens, minotaurs, and ending the extensive campaign of 32 scenarios turning you into … You better find out.